cedricss/server-monitor/DropboxDatabase.md

 ## <a name="use-case"></a> Storing Application Data in Dropbox ##

 We have seen how to store data in the application database and how this is convenient and easy.
-But what if we want to store them elsewhere ?
-Let's see an exemple of storing data on a personal user space like Dropbox.
+But what if we want to store them on a personal user space like Dropbox?
 This could be usefull for example:

 - to avoid storing sensible data on the application server, if the user trust Dropbox more,
 - to save user data without hosting a database,